longhorn/website/content/docs/0.8.0/users-guide/settings.md

 #### Default Replica Count
 * Example: `3`
 * Description: The default number of replicas when creating the volume from Longhorn UI.
 For Kubernetes, update the `numberOfReplicas` in the StorageClass
-* Note: The recommended way of choosing the default replica count is: if you have more than three nodes for storage, use 3; otherwise use 2.
+* Note: The recommended way of choosing the default replica count is: if you have more than three nodes for storage, use three; otherwise use two.
 Using a single replica on a single node cluster is also OK, but the HA functionality wouldn't be available.
 You can still take snapshots/backups of the volume.

 #### Guaranteed Engine CPU
 * Example: `0.2`